matter-labs/zksync-docs/content/10.quick-start/_testing/_hardhat_contract_testing.md

 ## Step 1: Environment Configuration
 While setting up a local development environment was previously optional, testing contracts requires a more structured setup.
-We'll employ `hardhat-zksync` to run tests against an In-memory node, which operates seamlessly within a separate process for an optimized testing workflow.
+We'll use `hardhat-zksync` to run tests against an In-memory node, which operates seamlessly within a separate process for an optimized testing workflow.
 Kickstart the project setup for this guide with the following command: